halsowadi/InstaCart-Project/README.md

 4. Launch Apache and Mysql Servers
 6. Open phpmyadmin in browser and import Create_INSTACART_DB file (inside Database folder from repo)
 7. Move Frontend folder to Hdocs inside of Xampp file location
+8. Reconfigure configure file to your database host information
-8. Open project in browser, (localhost/Frontend/login.php)
+9. Open project in browser, (localhost/Frontend/index.php)

 NOTE:Project is incomplete